vosi23/angular_bootcamp2024/README.md

 `ng g c <component-name>`

-> If you want to create a component without the spec.ts file which is for testing the component
+> If you want to create a component without the spec.ts file which is for unit testing

-> you need to enter the following parameter: --skip-tests true.
+> needs to be added the following parameter: --skip-tests.
 Example:

-`ng generate component component-name --skip-tests true`
+`ng generate component component-name --skip-tests`

 > TODO: to be completed
 > mini tutorials and explications during the development and teaching in short words